 Why are you building your fence?
 Perhaps you’re trying to keep small children and pets inside the boundary.
 If so, you probably don’t need an 8-foot high fence to do so.
 A 4-foot or standard fence should be enough.

 Choosing a simple fence and post design will be cheaper than getting a custom-made metal fence.
 This keeps costs down and is a factor where you have more control over the length of the fence.

 Post a task for new fence installation

 Overall, putting up your dream fence doesn’t have to be stressful.
 From initial planning to the fence installation process, costs will be a combination of materials and labour.
 To get a more accurate estimate, skip fence cost calculators and get a personalised quote when you hire a fence installers in your area.
 You can post a task on our platform to get started.

 Installing a fence yourself always carries a risk, especially since materials can be heavy.
 Fence installation can be physically demanding, and you’ll need at least two people, even for smaller fences.
 It’s better to hire a professional for this extensive work to ensure safe and proper installation.

 Some titles don’t imply ownership, while others do.
-In some cases, fences would be a joint responsibility of both neighbors.
+In some cases, fences would be a joint responsibility of both neighbours.
 If you’re unsure, check your land and registry documents.
-If yours aren’t clear, talk to your neighbors to check the boundary lines.
+If yours aren’t clear, talk to your neighbours to check the boundary lines.